Stanford in the Vale

 Image © Peter Dorward, www.pixture.co.uk - used with permission

-In autumn-winter 1941, No. 3 Elementary Flying Training School (EFTS) began operations, using de Haviland Tiger Moths, at Shellingford airfield, most of which (particularly the administration and accommodation blocks) was on Stanford parish land.
-There was one fatal crash of a Tiger Moth, with one of the two pilots surviving, which occurred near the RAF hospital in Cottage Road.
+In autumn-winter 1941, No. 3 Elementary Flying Training School (EFTS) began operations, using de Haviland Tiger Moths, at Shellingford airfield, most of which (particularly the administration and accommodation blocks) were on Stanford parish land, as stated above.
+There was one fatal crash of a Tiger Moth, with one of the two pilots surviving, which came down near the RAF hospital in Cottage Road.
 Pre-glider flying training by the army took place in 1942-43.

 Tiger Moth G-ANTE, RAF Serial No. T6562.
 Owned by Paul Reading.